What Is Talent Acquisition? A Complete Guide

 Why Use Contingent Search?

-People are often vexed which one to pick when the set them against each other: Retained executive search vs contingency recruitment.
+People are often vexed about which one to pick when they set them against each other: Retained executive search vs contingency recruitment.
 People tend to use a contingent search firm at times when it is for non-critical roles.
 It takes a lot less time than a retained search.
-A contingent search is also costs a lot less than a retainer search.
-This mean that companies have to take less of a risk when using it.
-The fact that you need not pay a contingent search firm if they are not successful further brings down the risks involved.
+A contingent search also costs a lot less than a retainer search.
+This means that companies have to take less of a risk when using it.
+The fact that you do not need to pay a contingent search firm if they are not successful further brings down the risks involved.

 What is the Process of Contingency Recruitment?